Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Which is better, using an iBuyer or working with a Realtor?

 However, if you’re selling a home in fairly good condition and aren’t in a hurry, working with a Realtor may be the better choice.
-Realtors have local market expertise and can help you price your home competitively.
+Agents have local market expertise and can help you price your home competitively.
 They’ll market it so that you might receive multiple offers, which can drive the final selling price above your listing price.

 iBuyers can be a good option, but homework is a must

 Some of the complaints about iBuyers come from a lack of industry knowledge.
-These companies are primarily best for homeowners who need a fast, easy sale, whether it’s to sell to move an elderly relative into assisted living or to accommodate a sudden job change.
+These companies are primarily best for homeowners who need a fast, easy sale, whether it’s to sell to move an elderly relative into assisted living or to accommodate a sudden job relocation.
 If you’re in this situation or own a home that you can no longer afford or don’t want to take the time to prepare, an iBuyer can be a good option.

 Frequently asked questions about Offerpad and Opendoor